Pubic lice, also known as crabs, are tiny insects (about 2mm long) that live on coarse human body hair, such as pubic hair.

 How do I get pubic lice?

-It can take up to three weeks after coming into contact with pubic lice before you notice any symptoms.
+It can take up to 3 weeks after coming into contact with pubic lice before you notice any symptoms.

-They are spread through close body contact with someone who has them.
+They are spread through close body contact with someone who has them, most commonly sexual contact.

 The lice crawl from hair to hair but can't fly or jump.
 They need human blood to survive, so generally only leave the body to move from one person to another.